emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 **METHODS**

+The first step in this analysis is to pick out the residential buildings within the city.
+Here, we are defining residential buildings as any point/polygon that is not listed as an amenity and is listed as a building.

 ```
 /* Create a table of points that are residential buildings*/

-/* Here, we are defining residential buildings as any point/polygon that is not listed as an amenity and listed as a building*/
--- by default, PostGIS doesn't seem to know what type of geometry it's getting,
+-- By default, PostGIS doesn't seem to know what type of geometry it's getting,
---so we type-cast it with ::geometry(multipolygon,32737)  where the parameters are the geometry type and SRID
+-- so we type-cast it with ::geometry(multipolygon,32737)  where the parameters
+-- are the geometry type and SRID

 CREATE TABLE respoint AS
 SELECT osm_id, building, amenity, st_transform(way,32737)::geometry(point,32737) as geom, osm_user, osm_uid, osm_version, osm_timestamp